tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 — end example\]

-The `ostream` and `wostream` stream operators transcode the `utf_view` to UTF-8 and UTF-16 respectively (if transcoding is needed), and the `wostream` overload is only defined on Windows.
+The `ostream` and `wostream` stream operators transcode the `utf_view` to UTF-8 and UTF-16, respectively (if transcoding is needed).
+The `wostream` overload is only defined on Windows.

 ### Why there are three `utfN_view`s views plus `utf_view`